Quadratic Hamiltonians in Fermionic Fock Spaces

-\begin{remark} \mbox{} To get a stronger exponential decay of the Hilbert-Schmidt norm $\left\Vert D_{t}\right\Vert _{2}$ and a more accurate estimate of the spectral gap of $ \Upsilon _{\infty }$, one shall take the maximum value of $\mu \in \mathbb{R} $ such that (\ref{condition plus}) holds true (provided such a $\mu $ exists). \end{remark}
+\begin{remark} \mbox{} In practice, one shall take the maximum value of $\mu \in \mathbb{R}$ such that (\ref{condition plus}) holds true (provided such a $\mu $ exists) in order to obtain a more accurate estimate of the spectral gap (with $0$) of $ \Upsilon _{\infty }$. \end{remark}